PLOS as a Publisher

 PLOS believes that there is much to be gained from assessing research articles on their own merits rather than on the basis of the journal (and its impact factor) where the work happens to be published.
 Until recently, however, readers have simply not had suitable tools to give them any indication of the quality (or “impact”) of an individual article.
 All PLOS articles feature a suite of article-level metrics that includes measures of online usage; citations from the scholarly literature; social bookmarks; blog coverage; and the Comments, Notes, and “Star” ratings that have been made on the article.
 A reader can now scan the various metrics to determine the extent to which the article has been viewed, cited, covered in the media, and so forth.

-The most recent innovations at PLOS were launched in Fall 2010.
-PLOS launched a new Blog network for discussing science and medicine in public, covering topics in research, culture, and publishing.
-The PLOS Blogs network is different from other blogging networks, because it includes a mix of science journalists (including a Pulitzer Prize winner) and researchers.
+In Fall 2010, PLOS launched a new Blog network for discussing science and medicine in public, covering topics in research, culture, and publishing.
+The PLOS Blogs network is different from other blogging networks, because it includes a mix of science journalists and researchers.

 The PLOS Hubs: Clinical Trials and Biodiversity were retired in Summer 2013.
 Having published thousands of articles in these fields across the PLOS Journals, including research from all fields plus associated magazine content, the community outgrew the original need for Hubs which were created to give greater visibility to this previously widely dispersed content.
 We are developing more powerful tools for our journals to help those working in these communities to rapidly find and filter Open Access content and continue to seek novel ways to re-organize and present it for discussion.
 You can read more about our ongoing commitment to transparency in Clinical Trial publication in this blog post.